ksandstr/lfht/README.md

 !!
 Warning !!
 Danger !!
 Warning !!
 ----------------------------------

-These data structures are not proven to work.
+These data structures are neither formally proven to work, exhaustively tested, nor battle-proven.
 Lock-free and wait-free algorithms (and their lock-free/wait-free applications) are fraught with subtle breakage; as such, users of this code should do their own review and proceed at their own risk.
 Caveat lector to the max: this'll bring locusts upon your house.

 Design